-Intangible assets arising from business combinations, such as customer relationships, trade names, and/or intellectual property, are initially recorded at fair value.
+Intangible assets: Intangible assets arising from business combinations, such as customer relationships, trade names, and/or intellectual property, are initially recorded at fair value.
 The Company amortizes these intangible assets over the determined useful life which generally ranges from 11 to 20 years.
-The Company reviews its intangible assets for impairment whenever events or circumstances indicate that the carrying amount of an asset may not be fully recoverable.
-There were no intangible asset impairments recognized for the three months ended September 30, 2022 or 2021.
+Management reviews its intangible assets for impairment whenever events or circumstances indicate that the carrying amount of an asset may not be fully recoverable.
+There were no intangible asset impairments recognized for the three months and six months ended December 31, 2023 or 2022.